Collins-Rop/Branch-Messaging-Web-App/README.md

   You'll need to add more functionality, error handling, and security measures to make it production-ready.
 # Notable Accomplishments:
   Messages are sorted by key word matching, with high priority assigned to those that match, and normal priority assigned to the remaining messages.

+# TODO
+  Add a search bar to the agent portal to search for messages and customers.
+(To implement search functionality)